 Juggling brand strategy and business priorities

-I reached out to expert Personal Brand Coach and Photographer Melissa Martin, to get her views on what makes a well-crafted brand identity and when best to invest in one.
+I reached out to brand expert and coach Melissa Martin, to get her views on what makes a well-crafted brand identity and when best to invest in one.

 “Great design and storytelling connects people on a deeper level.
 When done well, brand and creative strategy transforms how a business operates and how customers engage with it,” shares Melissa.